 *In the excited, incredulous laughter of a little girl on the bus who wanted to touch my fiery red hair

 And in many other people and instances that touch my heart and etch themselves as fond memories in my mind.
-True beauty resides inside of us, stemming from our emotions, our personality, from a steely resolve as much as a carefree smile.
+True beauty resides inside of us.
+It stems from our emotions, our personality, from a steely resolve as much as a carefree smile.
 And this is really the beauty that I’m willing to pursue and grow.
-So now I’ll turn the question back onto you and ask that you tell me: What do you perceive as true beauty?
+So now I’ll turn the question back onto you and ask: What do you perceive as true beauty?

 P.S.: If you haven’t by now, make sure you join The Style Club to receive your free personal style printables and get the most stylish updates directly in your Inbox!